npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 To me, the design process is **just** divergence and convergence; thinking and seeing.
 Brain and eyes.
 The middle bits; the exponential time increase between thinking and seeing—that's not design, it's repetitive manual labor.
 Some people see _that_ as design, but really it's getting in a position to think; _getting in a position to design_.
 Design is a game for our brains and our eyes.

 If we're the type of designer who likes to write computer code, we might start to draw analogies.
-There is a spectrum in programming paradigms from imperative to declarative
+There is a spectrum in programming paradigms: from imperative to declarative.

 **Imperative programming** is telling the computer _how_ to calculate something.
 We give it step by step instructions—procedures—to get to the answer.

-**Declarative programming**, by contrast, focusses on _what_ we want to calculate - we don't concern ourselves with the details.

 Let's demonstrate this in JavaScript.
 Imagine we have a list of numbers, and want to square each of them, then add up the total.
 ```javascript